 “A great coach can lead you to a place you don’t need him anymore”

-As coaching isn’t practised in many recruitment businesses it follows manager don’t get any training or coaching on how to coach.
-And even when managers are shown how to coach the time good coaching takes is in such short supply in a busy recruiter’s day so it often falls off the things to do list.
-A Duke University study found 45 % of our behaviours are habitual so if a manager fresh out of learning to coach doesn’t start to use it habitually it never happens.
+As coaching isn’t practised in many recruitment businesses, it follows that managers don’t get any training or coaching on how to coach.
+And even when managers are shown how to coach, the time good coaching takes is in such short supply in a busy recruiter’s day so it often falls off the things to do list.
+A Duke University study found 45 % of our behaviours are habitual, so if a manager, fresh out of learning to coach, doesn’t start to use it habitually, it never happens.

-Managers who are fortunate enough to be offered training in how to coach have usually been recognised for their achievements and well looked after.
-This can be a double-edged sword when it comes to coaching.
-If the manager has been repeatedly rewarded for their current style of management it’ll take some discipline on their part to change the style that has worked so far.
-Quality coaching does take time, and although this time investment pays huge dividends to find this time will take discipline to those new to coaching.
-In recruitment we are bred to work fast, time kills deals etc. however remember the famous Chinese proverb states “Give a man a fish, and you feed him for a day.
-Teach a man to fish, and you feed him for a lifetime” If you don’t spend time developing your staff they’ll always keep coming back to you for help.
+Managers who are fortunate enough to be offered training in how to coach have usually been recognised for their achievements and are well looked after.
+This can be a double edged sword when it comes to coaching.
+If the manager has been repeatedly rewarded for their current style of management, it’ll take some discipline on their part to change the style that has worked so far.
+Quality coaching does take time, and although this time investment pays huge dividends, to find this time will take discipline to those new to coaching.
+In recruitment we are bred to work fast, time kills deals etc. however remember the famous Chinese proverb that states “Give a man a fish, and you feed him for a day.
+Teach a man to fish, and you feed him for a lifetime” If you don’t spend time developing your staff, they’ll always keep coming back to you for help.

-Try, “how do you feel you should solve this” or simply “what do you think we should do”.
-And don’t forget to use that great recruitment tool, the “what else”.
-This helps people really think rather than the first answer that comes to mind.
+Try, “how do you feel you should solve this” or simply “what do you think we should do?”
+And don’t forget to use that great recruitment tool, the “what else?”
+This helps people really think rather than give the first answer that comes to mind.
 It’s the helping people to think that’s the key to coaching.